Fundamental group of moduli of principal bundles on curves: Introduction

 \section{Introduction}

 Let $X$ be an irreducible smooth complex projective curve, or, equivalently, a compact connected Riemann surface.
 Let $\op{G}$ be a connected reductive affine algebraic group defined over $\mathbb C$.
-The topological types of holomorphic principal $\op{G}$--bundles over $X$ are parametrized by $\pi_1(\op{G})$.
+The topological types of holomorphic principal $\op{G}$--bundles over $X$ are parametrized by $\pi_1(\op{G})$ (see \cite[p.~186, Proposition 1.3(a)]{BLS:94}, \cite[Section 5]{Ho}).
 For any $\delta\, \in\, \pi_1(\op{G})$, let ${\rm M}^{\delta}_{\op{G}}$ denote the moduli space of semistable principal $\op{G}$--bundles over $X$ of topological type $\delta$.
-These moduli spaces are being extensively studied for the last twenty years.
+These moduli spaces have been extensively studied for the last twenty years.
 Our aim here is to compute the fundamental group of ${\rm M}^{\delta}_{\op{G}}$.